 Late 19th Century Moscow, Petersburg, The Russian Countryside

 First and foremost, Anna Karenina is a Russian novel.
-It's not just that the characters happen to be Russian.
+It's not just that the characters happen to be Russian, dress in furs, eat caviar, and drink vodka.
 More than that, the characters we meet are interested in their Russian-ness, and they debate what it means to be Russian.

-Most crucial is the novel's setting in late 19th century Russia.
-This was a time of incredible intellectual fervor and debate about what direction Russia should take in becoming a modern nation.
-For centuries, Russia had been a place that lagged behind its Western neighbors in sophistication and culture.
-By the late 19th century, Russia was hurrying to catch up and prove it could be as advanced as the rest of Europe.
+Most crucial is the novel's setting in late 19th Century Russia.
+This was a time of insane amounts of intellectual fervor and debate about what direction Russia should take in becoming a modern nation.
+By the late 19th century, Russia was preoccupied in proving thatt it could be as advanced as the rest of Europe.
 This sparked a huge debate over how much Russia should try to Europeanize itself and how much it needed to hang onto its own traditional values.

 Others dreamed of embracing a new social life based on ancient (and perhaps fictitious) Russian communal villages.
 Add to the mix traditional Orthodox Christianity and new stirrings of atheism, and you have a time period that would prove to be literally explosive.
 Remember that the Russian Revolution came only a few decades after Tolstoy wrote Anna Karenina.
 This time period emerges clearly in the novel, because characters constantly discuss hot intellectual topics like industrialization, spirituality, agriculture, the peasantry, and the role of women.

 The two cities of the novel also each have their own character.
 Moscow is traditional, conservative, and "Old Russia"; Petersburg is fashionable and hedonistic.
-Petersburg represents the "New Russia" shaped by European influences – which can be both a good thing and a bad thing, but which Tolstoy often views as a bad thing.
+Petersburg represents the "New Russia" shaped by European influences—which Tolstoy often views as a bad thing.